1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 1868 Public Schools Act passed by Parliament.

-National Provincial Bank moved to Church Street; it later became the National Westminster and then the Royal Bank of Scotland.
+National Provincial Bank moves to Church Street; it became the National Westminster in 1970 and then the Royal Bank of Scotland in 2000.

 1869 The nursing house in Pennington Street, with 6 beds for the sick and injured of Miss Frances Nicholson’s school, was opened to the public.